-4. Follow the instructions that appear on the display to transfer the image file to the camera.
+Follow the instructions that appear on the display to transfer the image file to the camera.

-• The image transfer method and detailed image settings used depend on the Photo Transport settings.
-For details, see Photo Transport help (page 215).
+The image transfer method and detailed image settings used depend on the Photo Transport settings.
+For details, see Photo Transport help (page 229).

-- You cannot transfer movies to the camera. - · Only image files of the following formats can be transferred to the camera: JPG, JPEG, JPE, and BMP.
+- · Certain types of images may not be able to be transferred. - · You cannot transfer movies to the camera. - Only image files of the following formats can be transferred to the camera: JPG, JPEG, JPE, and BMP.
 The transfer operation converts BMP files to JPEG format.

 - Transferring screen captures to the camera - 1.
-First, connect the camera to your computer. - See page 204 for information about connecting the camera to your computer. - 2.
-On your computer, click "Start", "All Programs", "Casio" and then "Photo Transport".
+First, connect the camera to your computer. - See page 216 for information about connecting the camera to your computer. - On your computer, click "Start", "All Programs", "Casio" and then "Photo Transport".